 About this day

-With wickedly good speakers with a passion for what is without doubt the best subject (KS5 maths), save the date for this exceptional study day.
+With wickedly good speakers with a passion for what is without doubt the best subject (KS5 maths), we welcome you to this exceptional study day.
 Give your students the opportunity to meet our crack team of mathematicians, engineers, statisticians, architects, code-breakers, data scientists and more for the ultimate educational experience.

 Programme & speakers